-- (ii) complying with Accounting Standards and the Corporations Regulations 2001; - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - (c) the financial statements also comply with international financial reporting standards to the extent disclosed in the notes in the financial statements.
+- (a) the financial statements and notes as set out on pages 6 to 27, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the financial position of the Company as at 30 June 2013, and of its performance for the year ending on that date; and - (ii) complying with Accounting Standards and the Corporations Regulations 2001; - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - (c) the financial statements also comply with international financial reporting standards to the extent disclosed in the notes in the financial statements.

-Dated at Yackandandah this 3rd day of October, 2012.
+Dated at Yackandandah this 26 day of September 2013.